blackdragoon26/Los-Tecnicos/README.md

 ## What We Built

-Los Tecnicos is a peer-to-peer energy marketplace running on Stellar.
+Stelltron is a peer-to-peer energy marketplace running on Stellar.
 Think of it as a local energy exchange where:

 - Solar owners list their excess energy for sale
 - Neighbors buy it at fair market prices